Nano-bubbles

 Diffusio-osmosis causes low methanol permeability in COF

-With MD simulations, we found that the diffusio-osmotic effect arising from the charged nanochannels can lead to a low and nearly constant methanol permeability in the COF membranes.
+We found that the diffusio-osmotic effect arising from the charged hyrophilic nanochannels can lead to a low and nearly constant methanol permeability in the COF membranes.

 J. Memb.
 Sci.
 2022, 645, 120186.